Make igbinary the default serializer if available, it saves 50% time on unserialize and memory footprint

 • 🇬🇧United Kingdom catch

-Adding 🐛 Json and PHP serializers should throw exception on failure Active as related.
+Adding 🐛 Json and PHP serializers should throw excepiton on failure Active as related.
 Didn't review that issue properly yet but from the summary looks like we should already be catching and ignoring that exception in the cache backends.

 • 🇨🇭Switzerland berdir Switzerland